Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 Many of the things written by them were the precursors for my current views on food and exercise.
 The principles that kept coming back were:

 - Eat enough but not excessive protein
-- Train your muscled until failure
+- Train your muscles until failure
 - Use compound exercises that train may muscles at once

 Based on these principles I began to experiment on my own body, and thus developed my favorite blend of exercise.
 For me that meant that my goals developed and changed, I wanted: